 - a series of challenges to citizen scientists to document birds and pollinators in the Downeast and Acadia Region (using iNaturalist and eBird);

-- sharing stories of historic citizen scientists in Acadia, and how scientists today are using their data to understand the changing environment (like this April 19 event);
+- sharing stories of historic citizen scientists in Acadia, and how scientists today are using their data to understand the changing environment;

 - analyzing data collected during 2021 and comparing to historic data.